 Medical transcription isn’t for everybody.

-You’d need to knowledgeable with medical terms to be able to do the job as error-free and efficiently as possible.
-As a doctor who has studied medical books for years and have hands-on medical practice, transcribing audio into text will be much easier for you.
+Aside from being a fast typist, you’d need to be knowledgeable with medical terms to be able to do the job as efficiently and as error-free as possible.
+As a doctor who has studied medical books for years and medical experience or a medical practice, transcribing audio should be much easier for you.

-Depending on where you’d apply for a job, medical transcription certification may be needed.
-In some companies, knowing that you’re a licensed doctor may be enough to get the job.
+Depending on which companies you want to apply to, medical transcription certification may be needed, but for other companies, knowing that you’re a licensed doctor may be enough to get the job.

-As a doctor, you can understand diagnosis, patient charts, medications prescribed, treatment recommended, and other details of a patient’s medical records.
+As a doctor, you can understand diagnosis, patient charts, medications prescribed, recommended treatments, and other details of a patient’s medical records.

 Like in medical transcription, doctors are the perfect fit for medical billing jobs since they already have a grasp of medical terminologies.

-Their accounting/finance skills are the only thing that will be put to test when applying for medical billing jobs.
+Their accounting and finance skills are the only things that will be put to test when applying for medical billing jobs.

-Medical billing jobs pay somewhere between $15 to $17 per hour, but higher if you specialize in a particular field.
+Medical billing jobs pay somewhere between $15 to $17 per hour, but you can get higher if you specialize in a particular field.

 Certification is often required, but you can check with these companies hiring people to fulfill medical billing jobs if your credentials are enough for the job.